-Advised by Howard Jenkins, York Motor Factors has sold an industrial site in Redeness Street, York; the new 4-5 storey development will provide high quality accommodation for 98 students, with complementary landscaping and cycle parking.
+Advised by Howard Jenkins, York Motor Factors has sold an industrial site in Redeness Street, York; the new 4-5 storey development will provide high quality accommodation for 98 students, with cycle parking and complementary landscaping.

 As part of the transaction, the Company will be provided with undercroft parking on the ground floor of the development to support its existing depot and head office in Layerthorpe.